 WOMEN CAN DO ANYTHING THEY DECIDE TO DO (You don’t need a man to travel the world)

 We are a mother and daughter traveling alone for six months and we have managed perfectly fine.
 We coordinate and execute our plans and deal with unexpected situations.
 We handle our luggage, we are tech-savvy and know how to remain safe.
-Only in Morocco, a muslim country, we felt more scrutinized because we were two women, alone.
+Only in Morocco, a Muslim country, we felt more scrutinized because we were two women, alone.
 Women can do anything they set their minds to because we are organized, determined and persistent.
 If you are a woman and want to travel or pursue any other dream, don’t wait and go for it!

 I CAN LIVE WITH SO MUCH LESS

 We have lived with one 50 pound/23 kg suitcase and a carry on each, for six months.
 This includes not only clothing but shoes, toiletries, tech devices, etc. We have learned the importance of the weight and size of every item that goes into our suitcase and how to maximize space.
 The lesson here is that we have way too much stuff!
 When I think about all the clothes, shoes and stuff in storage that I will have to unpack when we go back, I feel dizzy.
 Definitively less is so much better.
-It makes you more agile, gives you freedom.
+It makes you agiler, gives you freedom.

 A DOSE OF DIFFERENT IS NEEDED TO KEEP US GROUNDED

 Different is good.
 It is not always comfortable.
 It requires some adjustments on our part but that is how we learn new things and gain new experiences.
 Visiting other countries that are more or less developed than ours is a great learning experience!
 We learn to aspire to more and to make our own judgment or learn to be incredibly thankful for how fortunate we are.
-Either way you win!
+Either way, you win!
 Try a local Airbnb and stay in a real home, talk to the local people, try new food, observe how they live, enjoy the good things and quickly forget the bad ones.
 I recently read that “a traveler needs to be comfortable with being uncomfortable” and I couldn’t agree more.

 NATURE WILL ALWAYS WIN

 We’ve experienced all weathers.
 Fall in Italy, Winter in Central Europe and China, Summer in Southeast Asia, rainy season in Bali and early Spring in Japan.
 Never have I been so aware of how the weather rules our lives.
-I now have a deeper awareness about climate change and its impact in our world.
+I now have a deeper awareness of climate change and its impact in our world.
 On the other hand, at least for me, natural sights are always the best.
 The immense beauty of Halong Bay in Vietnam and the Li River in Guilin, China.
 The amazing sunsets, the waterfalls of the Plitvice Lakes in Croatia, the crystal clear waters of Phi Phi Islands, filled our hearts with joy and hope.
 Being in contact with nature heals your soul.

 MOST PEOPLE IN THE WORLD ARE KIND AND WANT TO HELP OTHERS